 Parts of this are in no doubt—it was indeed the Spanish King Ferdinand and Queen Isabella that financed Columbus's voyage to the New World.

 However, many in Spain go further and claim that Columbus himself was born in Spain.
 Both Wikipedia and the Britannica encyclopedias say the explorer was born in Genoa in present-day Italy.
 However, many Catalans (the inhabitants of Catalonia and the Balearic Islands) claim that he came from their part of Spain, many specifically saying he was born on Ibiza.
-One article says his coat of arms was Catalan.

 Likely?
 It is ironic that though we all know where Columbus went, no-one seems sure where he came from!
 Perhaps such a wanderer would have had similar nomadic parents—so even if he was born in Genoa, his family may well have been from Ibiza.